Low-Rank Graphon Learning for Networks

 \end{theorem}

-The estimation rate achieved by our method matches that of \citet{chan2014consistent}.
-Importantly, our theorem establishes convergence in the \textbf{sup-norm}, which provides a stronger result compared to the commonly used mean squared error (MSE)-based approaches, such as those in \citet{xu2018rates}, \citet{olhede2014network}, and \citet{chan2014consistent}.
-While MSE-based methods focus on average error across the domain, the sup-norm guarantees uniform convergence, ensuring that the error is controlled at every point in the domain.
-This distinction highlights the robustness and precision of our approach.
+The estimation rate of our method matches that of \citet{chan2014consistent}, with convergence in the \textbf{sup-norm}, which is stronger than the mean squared error (MSE)-based approaches of \citet{xu2018rates}, \citet{olhede2014network}, and \citet{chan2014consistent}.
+While MSE focuses on average error, the sup-norm ensures uniform convergence, controlling the error at every point.
+This distinction underscores the robustness and precision of our approach.